 The personal representative will be liable to pay any outstanding charges within 3 months of taking out a grant of representation – these charges are those which were outstanding at the time of the owner’s death.
 If the personal representative does not pay any outstanding charges within this 3-month period, the charges and interest start to accumulate again from the date of the grant of representation.

-The Household Charge was €100.
-You can only pay the charge (and any penalties) in a single payment.
+The Household Charge was €100, payable (along with any penalties) in a single payment.

 Late payment penalties

 Late payment interest and fees apply if you did not pay the charge in full by 31 March 2012 or set up a direct debit.

 The arrears were capped at €130 if you paid by 30 April 2013.
 For payments in May 2013, the total payable was €144 and for payments in June 2013 the total was €145.